alikia2x/random-uuid/README.md

 **[LICENSE](https://creativecommons.org/licenses/by-sa/4.0/legalcode)**

-Compatible with both IE11 and NodeJS.
+Compatible with all browsers supporting [Web Crypto API](https://caniuse.com/cryptography) but not the `randomUUID` method.